alanbjohnston/CubeSatSim/README.md

 See the Wiki for more details about the CubeSatSim [https://github.com/alanbjohnston/CubeSatSim/wiki](https://github.com/alanbjohnston/CubeSatSim/wiki/v1.3.2-0.-Home)

+Here are some Quick Start Guides for operating the CubeSatSim: https://CubeSatSim.org/qsg

 Older Versions

 There are several versions of the hardware and software to go with them: